 when we were there the restaurant wasn’t fully functioning yet, but I was told it will be a full restaurant open all the time by June.
 So in the meantime be prepared.
 The food options are limited and they take a very long time to prepare.
 So if you’re with kids they will get really hungry and very cranky.
 So bring your own food while you wait for the restaurant’s food to be ready.

 Plus, being so close to the city has it’s huge benefits too.
 With our kids super hungry we just ordered a Domino’s Pizza (less than 30 minutes away) and bam it was there.
 Not exactly camping food, but since we barely eat this kind of stuff it was all part of the bonus fun.

-If you are staying in Guatemala City or Antigua this is a MUST VISIT place.
+If you are staying in Guatemala City or Antigua this is a MUST VISIT place, also there are a ton of things to do in Guatemala City and Antigua.
 You will never believe that you are so close to the chaos yet so transported into nature.